NVIDIA/Fuser/lib/dynamic_type/README.md

 - https://gcc.gnu.org/bugzilla/show_bug.cgi?id=111504
 - https://github.com/llvm/llvm-project/issues/67056

-The impact of this workaround should be small.
+The impact of this workaround should be small if your non-container types already defines compare operators.
 It should be just we would have to reject some illegal cases during runtime, where we should have rejected them during compile time.